How many of us have got into the trap of encountering fake news on Twitter and abiding by it, considering it to be true?

 Beware of the Fake news!

-Though social media networks provide each one of us with ample information that we should be aware of, we should ensure to cross verify the credibility of news before we share it any further.
+Though social media networks provide each one of us with ample information that we should be aware of, we should ensure to cross-verify the credibility of news before we share it any further even Twitter new update will make sure that people won’t share any fake news.